AlessandroAssembler/Statistical-Inference---Credit-Data/README.md

-The goal of this analysis will be the evaluation and optimal selection of different linear regressions on the Credit.csv dataset.
+The goal of this analysis will be the evaluation and optimal selection of different linear regression models on the Credit.csv dataset.

 The Credit.csv dataset from Tbishirani's book contains n = 4000 observations of 11 variables related to n cardholders.